-Ledikana has been one of the leading names in contemporary African chic for the last seven years, offering beautiful ready-to-wear African clothing that’s loved by celebrities and fashionistas alike.
+Ledikana has been one of the leading names in contemporary African chic for the last eight years, offering beautiful ready-to-wear African clothing that’s loved by celebrities and fashionistas alike.
 Men’s, women’s and children’s clothing, all locally made and culturally inspired, is available in their Melrose Arch store, as are corporate gifts and accessories.

 Owner and designer Mapholo Ratau was working in the corporate world when her signature style first started attracting attention.
 “In 2011, I went to a funeral in Limpopo.
 Everyone admired the hat I was wearing, so I took orders.
 By Thursday, I’d sold 10 hats and that was the start of my new business, Ledikana,” says Ratau.
 “I started designing and making traditional clothing, which I sold while still working full time for the next three years.
 “I used to work for a large finance company.
 In 2014, the company was undergoing restructuring and I decided the time was right for me to be bold and go full time with Ledikana so I left my job.
 I opened my first shop at OR Tambo International Airport and from the beginning, it was a success.
 “In 2016, I began looking for another shop in Johannesburg and it didn’t take much to convince me that Melrose Arch was the best place for Ledikana.”